Transgender physician breaks barrier in Pennsylvania capital

-HARRISBURG, Pa., June 9 (Reuters) - Dr. Rachel Levine, a transgender woman confirmed on Tuesday as Pennsylvania’s physician-general, says she wants to be defined by her public health priorities, not her breakthrough appointment as an influential gubernatorial adviser.
+HARRISBURG, Pa.
+(Reuters) - Dr. Rachel Levine, a transgender woman confirmed on Tuesday as Pennsylvania’s physician-general, says she wants to be defined by her public health priorities, not her breakthrough appointment as an influential gubernatorial adviser.

 With the state Senate endorsing her appointment in a 49-0 vote, Levine became the first transgender person to serve as a high-level official in Pennsylvania history.
 But even though she is pleased to be a mentor to the transgender community, Levine says her role as a physician comes first.